OpenDAoC/OpenDAoC-Core/SRD/08_Quest_Systems/Mission_System.md

 - **Implementation**: Stable

 ## Overview

+**Game Rule Summary**: The mission system provides dynamic, repeatable adventures that scale with your level and group size.
+Mission Masters in major cities offer three types of missions: personal missions for solo players, group missions for parties, and realm missions for large-scale objectives.
+Most missions involve clearing dungeons, killing specific creatures, or defeating bosses.
+Unlike regular quests, missions are generated content that changes each time, offering consistent experience and money rewards.
+Group missions scale up the difficulty but provide better rewards for all members.
+Missions have time limits (usually 2 hours) and you can only have one active mission at a time.

 The mission system provides dynamic, repeatable objectives for solo players, groups, and realms.
 Missions are generated content that scales with player level and party composition, offering alternative advancement paths.

 ## Core Mechanics